You can now track your mileage, categorize business trips, and view your tax deduction—all from your phone, using Mileage Tracking.

 Where Is the Mileage Tracking Feature?

 How Do I Track My Mileage?

-When you first open the Mileage Tracking feature, you’ll be prompted to complete a quick setup.
-Once complete, the app will recognize when you’re driving and automatically track your mileage.
+The Mileage Tracking feature works the same as any other mileage tracker app.
+To get started, just open the app and you’ll be prompted to complete a quick setup.
+Once complete, the app will recognize when you’re driving for automatic mileage tracking.
 It’s simple and hands-off, so you can focus on the road.
 Here’s what the setup screen looks like:

 How Do I Categorize My Trips?

-You’ll be periodically asked to review any trips the app has tracked for you.
+You’ll be periodically asked to review any trips the app has tracked for you (which makes expense tracking easier).
 Simply swipe left to categorize a trip as Personal or right to categorize it as Business.
+That way you will have a tax compliant mileage log of all your trips – keeping business miles separate from personal drives.
 Here’s what the review screen looks like:

 What Mileage Can I Claim for My Business?

 Simply put, if it’s for work it’s deductible.
 Making a sales call, driving to a client presentation, even visiting the post office to send a shipment to a customer can count toward your tax deduction.

 Just remember that the trip has to be for work.
 So, you can track the 20 minutes to and from a sales call.
 But if you stop for a slice of pizza on the way back, that extra mileage doesn’t count.